Marianne (Terry Gilkyson song)

 "Marianne" is a traditional calypso song made popular by Trinidadian calypsonian Roaring Lion.
+Writing credits on the Easy Riders recording are Terry Gilkyson, Richard Dehr, and Frank Miller.

 History

 "Mary Ann" is a traditional calypso that was recorded by Trinidadian calypsonian Roaring Lion (born Rafael de Leon).
 It was popular with steel bands and revelers during a spontaneous carnival celebration on V-J Day in Trinidad in 1945, at the end of World War II.
 The song's lyrics allude to Mary Ann's occupation: